dotkernel/admin/README.md

 php ./bin/cli.php geoip:synchronize
 ```

-The output should be similar to the below, displaying per row:
+The output should be similar to the below:

 ```shell
 asn: n/a -> 2015-10-21 04:29:00